21R3.2 Functionality Guide

 When the tab loads, any updates to event data are downloaded to the device if users have an active internet connection.
 Users can refresh retrieved data by pulling to refresh on the homepage.

-A timestamp of the most recent update displays in the top right corner of the page.
+A timestamp of the most recent update displays below the view name.

 Events display as cards in a timeline, enabling organizers to quickly view information about an event’s details, as well as when it is scheduled in relation to other events.
 Organizers can view an event’s detail record page by selecting the appropriate card.